Campus of Babson College: Campus features

 The Babson Globe is a 28-foot-diameter steel globe featuring a hand-painted porcelain-enamel map of the world at a scale of 24 miles to the inch.
-Completed at a cost of approximately $200,000 in 1955, the 25-ton structure rests on a 6-ton hollow shaft set at a 23.5° tilt to represent Earth’s axis and can rotate at variable speeds.
+Completed at a cost of approximately $200,000, the 25-ton structure rests on a 6-ton hollow shaft set at a 23.5° tilt to represent Earth’s axis and can rotate at variable speeds.
+Sylvia Plath attended the globe's dedication ceremony on June 18, 1955.
 The globe’s rotation is powered by a one-horsepower motor beneath the ground.
 From 1955 to 1988, it was the largest rotating globe in the world and held a Guinness World Record.
+In addition to using the globe to teach geography, Roger Babson hoped its rotation could one day lead to discoveries about gravity and the development of new, limitless sources of power (see Gravity Research Foundation).
+It was designed by George C. Izenour of New Haven, Connecticut and fabricated by Bethlehem Steel Company, Chicago Bridge and Iron Company, and The Bettinger Corporation of Waltham, Massachusetts.
+Until 2018, the globe was located next to Coleman Map Hall (and the former Great Relief Map).
+In 2019, the globe was repainted and moved closer to the main campus entrance.
+It remains the second-largest rotating globe in the United States.